Tools And Setup

 When to use what

 AI coding tools operate in two modes: reactive (suggest code, wait for you to apply it) and agentic (plan, act, observe, adjust in a loop).
 Both are useful.
-The agentic mode (where the AI reads your codebase, forms a plan, executes it, runs tests, and course-corrects) is where the biggest productivity shift is happening, and it lives primarily in the terminal.
+The agentic mode (where the AI reads your codebase, forms a plan, executes it, runs tests, and course-corrects) is where the biggest productivity shift is happening.

 Environment How it works Start with